gbraad-unitedstack/open-source-culture/md/02-cultural-aspects.md

 ## Organizational cutlture

   * means-oriented vs goals-oriented
   * easy going vs strict work discipline
   * etc.

 ---

 ## Open Source project

   * organizational culture
   * Why we do certain things
     * avoid conflicts

 ---

+## Project communication

+  * main language often English
+  * language often not a barrier
+    * e-mail
+    * mailinglist

+Note: the slow(er) nature of using email allows you to understand/think.
+English can prove a problem during IRC and face-to-face situations.

+---